bishopcurtisj/bishopcurtisj.github.io/_pages/resume.md

 **Data Analyst**
 _May 2024 – Present_

-- Completed projects for companies such as Meta Platforms Inc., Utah CMCR, and RGP.
+- Completed projects for companies such as Meta Platforms Inc., Utah CMCR, and Rio Grande Project.
 - Collected and preprocessed data using web scraping, LLMs, and Python libraries.
 - Delivered a 50-page feasibility report to Utah legislators.
 - Developed Economic Impact Analysis for multi-billion-dollar public works projects.